MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0095-tablefieldsaccessmustnotdegrade.md

 [//]: # (IMPORTANT:Do not edit any of the content between here and the END>DO_NOT_EDIT.)
 [//]: # (Any modifications should be made in the .xml files in the ModernDev repo.)
 # AppSourceCop Rule AS0095
-Table field access cannot degrade.
+Table field access cannot be reduced.

 ## Description
-Table field access cannot be reduced.
-You can only change the current access to a higher level.
+Table field access cannot be reduced because this will break dependant extensions.
+You can only change the current access to a higher accessibility level.

 [//]: # (IMPORTANT: END>DO_NOT_EDIT)